ucsd-cse224-wi22/proj1/README.md

 This last 'diff' should simply return to the command prompt.
 If it indicates any differences that means that there is an error in your sort routine.

+You can try this verification for different file sizes, including 0 bytes and 100 bytes